 - Select a VPN server.

-- NordVPN: This provider is my #1 pick for best protection for any of your devices when connected to a public WiFi network.
+- NordVPN: Top VPN for Public wi-fi hotspot protection.
+This provider is my #1 pick for the best protection for any of your devices when connected to a public wi-fi network.
 The provider offers some of the best native app support in the VPN business and does a top-notch job of protecting your online activities from prying eyes while not slowing down what are likely already slow hotspot connection speeds.

-- Surfshark: This budget-priced VPN provider will keep enough money in your pocket to have enough to buy a Grande [fill in name of favorite caffeinated drink here] down at your favorite coffee shop.
+- Surfshark: Best option for users on a budget.
+This budget-priced VPN provider will keep enough money in your pocket to have enough to buy a Grande [fill in name of favorite caffeinated drink here] down at your favorite coffee shop.
 The provider offers comprehensive connection protection for the major mobile and desktop device platforms.

 - CyberGhost: Newbie VPN users, or even users with only minimal experience using their device, will appreciate this provider’s easy-to-use apps that provide one-click (or -tap) access to high-speed servers around the globe.
 The provider also offers some of the best connection protection in the business.